AI voice-cloning scams: how to protect your family with a safe word

 Identity theft protection is one of the most heavily marketed categories in consumer cybersecurity, and one of the least honestly explained.
 The TV ads imply prevention.
 The websites stack feature lists ten deep.
 By the time a normal person tries to choose between the major vendors in this category, they are usually staring at near-identical matrices and wondering which logo to trust.

 This guide is what I tell friends and family when they ask.
-I am a CISSP-certified security practitioner.
 None of these three products will prevent identity theft, because that is not what the category does.
 One of them is probably the right choice for your household, and the answer depends on five or six honest questions about your life — not on which brand has the loudest ad budget.

 Disclosure up front: this article is brand-neutral.
 Obsidian Ridge sells its own product, Ridge Watch, for the endpoint and monitored-detection layer; that is separate from identity protection.
-We may earn an affiliate commission if you click certain links.
-The recommendation comes first — the article reads identically whether or not any affiliate relationship ever exists.
+We do not resell these identity-protection products or earn a commission on them.
+The recommendation comes first.

 These are detection and restoration services.
 They are not prevention services.